Bug report #747

 Currently, >2D shapefiles are imported in PostGIS as 2D layers.
 This loss of info is not desirable; the SPIT plugin should be improved to handle appropriately 3D layers.

-#2 Updated by Mike Taves over 11 years ago
+#2 Updated by Mike Taves about 12 years ago

 Where is the Python plugin?

 I've changed the type to a bug (from an enhancement) since a 3D Point Shapefile doesn't load at all, rather an error is thrown (see attachment), and nothing gets loaded (forcing me to investigate other methods to load data in...).

 While adding the shapefile, the feature class is set to NULL.
 This is also visible in the error message (as 'NULL'), which also assumes dimension of 2.

 To be honest, I don't really care to preserve the 3rd dimension, and I'd rather it be forced to two dimensions.

 I'm using QGIS 1.0.1 via OSGeo4W.